dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/fabric-configs.md

 Grants with auto provisioning is not supported by Microsoft Fabric Synapse Data Warehouse at this time.

+## Incremental

+Fabric supports the `delete+insert` strategy.
+If a unique key is not provided, it will default to the `append` strategy

 ## Permissions

 The Microsoft Entra identity (user or service principal) must be a Fabric Workspace admin to work on the database level at this time.
 Fine grain access control will be incorporated in the future.